Louie Barry

-Having spent a decade in the West Bromwich Albion Academy he moved to Barcelona in 2019, becoming the first English player to join and play for the La Masia academy.
+Having spent a decade in the West Bromwich Albion Academy, he moved to Barcelona in 2019, becoming the first English-born player to join and play for the La Masia academy.
 He subsequently joined the Aston Villa Academy in January 2020.

-Barry has represented both England and the Republic of Ireland at youth international level.
+Barry represented both England and the Republic of Ireland at youth international level.
+He declared his intention to play senior international football for Ireland in August 2025.

 Early and personal life

 Barry was born in Sutton Coldfield, and has dual British and Irish citizenship.
 He attended Bishop Walsh Catholic School.
 In February 2020, he said that he had been an Aston Villa fan his entire life.

-Barry is of no relation to the former Aston Villa player Gareth Barry.

 Club career

 Early career

 Barry played for local Sutton Coldfield side, Sutton United as an under-8 where he played with future teammate Tim Iroegbunam.
-Barry joined the West Bromwich Albion academy at the age of six and by 2018, had progressed to the U21 squad.
+Barry joined the West Bromwich Albion academy at the age of six, and by 2018 had progressed to the under-U21 squad.

 Barcelona

 After spending ten years with West Bromwich Albion, Barry signed a three-year contract with Spanish club Barcelona in July 2019.
 He had previously been close to signing for French club Paris Saint-Germain.
-He became the first English player to join La Masia.
+He became the first English-born player to join La Masia.
 In September 2019 it was announced that Albion were going to report Barcelona to FIFA over the transfer, claiming that they had not received the compensation they were due.
 Barcelona contested this, however, stating that they did not believe that his scholarship for Albion had any international standing, and that they would wait for the verdict from FIFA.
 He subsequently had to wait three months for his international registration to be confirmed which meant he missed the first seven matches of the Barcelona under-19 season.
 A judge ultimately ruled in favour of Barcelona and in November 2021 stated that Albion were due no further compensation.

 Barry made his debut for Barcelona's under-19 side in October 2019, scoring on his first start, in a 6–0 victory against Ebro.
 He made ten competitive under-19 appearances in the league and UEFA Youth League for Barcelona in the 2019–20 season, scoring twice.
 His side were declared U19 league champions in May 2020, a few months after Barry left the club, after the COVID-19 pandemic curtailed the youth season.